-Ontario’s Personal Health Information Protection Act, 2004, governs the collection, use and disclosure of personal health information by dentists and other health information custodians practising within Ontario.
-At its core, PHIPA balances the requirement that personal health information be maintained in a private and secure fashion with the need to make such information readily available for the delivery of effective health care.
+Ontario’s Personal Health Information Protection Act, 2004 (“PHIPA”), governs the collection, use and disclosure of personal health information by dentists and other health information custodians practising within Ontario.
+At its core, PHIPA balances the requirement that personal health information be maintained in a private and secure fashion, with the need to make such information readily available for the delivery of effective health care.

 As custodians of personal health information, dentists are held to a very strict standard of confidentiality.
 Unfortunately, it is all too easy to forget that even the fact that someone is a patient is private.
-Many dentists casually share treatment information about one person with other family members without consent.
-Ignoring the risk of theft or loss, some dentists still transport computers, smartphones, and other electronic devices containing unencrypted patient information.
+Treatment information about one patient should not be casually shared with other family members without consent.
+Dentists should be very cautious when transporting computers, smartphones, and other electronic devices containing unencrypted patient information.
+Dentists should be cognizant of the risk of theft or loss.
 Some dentists engage in e-mail exchanges about treatment or even send patient records electronically, which, while convenient, is dangerous without proper safeguards.
-The time to change such practices is now, before the reputational and financial consequences escalate.
+The time to change such practices is now, before reputational and financial consequences escalate.

 A health information custodian may only assume a patient’s implied consent if all of the following six conditions are met: